-by Paul Arnote PCLinuxOS Magazine Chief Editor You've signed up to be a part of the PCLinuxOS Magazine staff.
-There are numerous ways to contribute.
-You can help edit articles.
-You can create artwork.
-You can write articles.
-You can be a "technical advisor," ensuring that the magazine articles are technically accurate.
-Or, you can help typeset the articles for the magazine.
-It's the latter that we will concentrate on.
-Preliminary "Stuff" Before we can get started on learning how to lay out the magazine articles, we have to define the specifications that are used in laying out the magazine.
+Before we can get started on learning how to lay out the magazine articles, we have to define the specifications that are used in laying out the magazine.
 Adherence to these specifications are important, so the magazine has a unified and congruent appearance from article to article.

 The magazine is laid out using Scribus, the open source desktop publishing program that is in the PCLinuxOS repository.
 So, if you have not already done so, you will need to open Synaptic and install Scribus to your computer.

 Next, you will want to have some templates.
 Thankfully, there are several templates for the magazine.
 While they vary in length, they are all based on the one page template, created by me and Meemaw.
 Archie Arevalo created the first template, and it was wonderful but we have changed to a new one.
-From the PCLinuxOS Magazine group on Google Groups, you can download the one page, four page, eight page, 12 page, and 20 page templates from the magazine's web site.
-All the templates are in the New-Mag-Layout- Template.tar.gz file.
+From the PCLinuxOS Magazine group on Google Groups, you can download the one page. four page, eight page, 12 page, 16 page, 20 page, and 24 page templates from the group's file area.
+All the templates are in the PCLinuxOS-3-Column.tar.gz file.
 The only one you are required to use is the one page template.
 However, all the work has been done for you on the other templates, and they make your life a lot easier when having to lay out articles longer than one page.
 Obviously, you will want to use the longer templates for longer articles.
-I have yet to have an article submitted that wouldn't fit within one of these templates.
-Using your favorite archive manger (Ark, File Rolle, Squeeze, etc.), un-compress the templates to the ~/.scribus/Templates directory.
-Bear in mind that the .scribus directory is a hidden directory in your /home directory, so you will need to enable "View Hidden Files" in your file manager software (Konqueror, Dolphin, Nautalis, or Thunar).
+I have vet to have an article submitted that wouldn't fit within one of these templates.
+Using Ark, un-compress the templates to the ~/.scribus/templates directory.
+Bear in mind that the .scribus directory is a hidden directory in your /home directory, so you will need to enable "View Hidden Files" in your file manager software (Kongueror, Dolphin, Nautalis, or Thunar).

 When you start to lay out a new article, simply open one of these template files as an existing document.
 Before you do anything else, re-save the file with the name you will call the new article layout.
 This will prevent you from potentially corrupting your "clean" templates.
-Don't worry if you corrupt them, as they are readily available for download from the magazine's web site whenever you want.
+Don't worry if you corrupt them, as they are readily available for download from the file area on Google Groups.
 Alternatively, you can mark your "clean" templates as "read only" files, preventing you from accidentally overwriting them and their contents.

-Let's Get Started When you open Scribus, you should have your work area set up like in the screen shot below.
+Let's Get Started

+When I open Scribus, you should have my work area set up like in the screen shot below.
 I will explain why and how you can set your work area up similarly.
 In the example below, the one page template is loaded, and you are seeing a "naked" magazine page.